 When we first came, the middle area, just south of the meadow, was a thick grove of aspen and birch.
 I girdled the trees in 2005.
 This shows the path, with the aspen/birch grove to the right, looking toward the point.

 Over the next few years the trees died and fell down, and shrubs – stimulated by more light – grew up into a nearly impenetrable tangle.
 We finally tackled it in 2012, and cut and mowed and cleared dead trees.
 Now it’s recovering and looking more like savanna.
-This is that same area, looking through it from the other direction – into Hidden Oaks Meadow.
+This is that same area, nearly the same view, in July of 2021.